asaokamei/Pile/README.md

 }
 ```

-you can push as many piles as you want.
- they are just a simple one-way linked list.

-handler can implement PileInterface with handled method
+a handler can implement PileInterface with handled method
  which can be used to process the $response.

 ```php